mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ## Improving video latency

 uStreamer reduced my latency from 5 seconds down to 600 milliseconds.
 That was a huge leap forward but still a noticeable delay.
 I told Maxim I was interested in funding uStreamer further if he could find ways to improve performance, so we got to chatting.

-He was interested in the HDMI dongle I was using since he'd never tried that particular hardware.
+Maxim was interested in the HDMI dongle I was using since he'd never tried that particular hardware.
 He invited me to create a shared shell session using tmate (TODO: link) so that he could access my device remotely.

 {{<img src="maxim-tmate.png" alt="Screenshot of conversation where Maxim ofers to help me via tmate" caption="Maxim offered to either help improve latency or frame me for a felony.
 Fortunately, he ended up doing the former.">}}

-After a few minutes of testing how uStreamer played with my device, Maxim ran [`v4l2-ctl`](https://www.mankier.com/1/v4l2-ctl) a command I didn't know existed.
-It outputs information about the video capture devices on the system.
-The output had a line that fascinated Maxim but totally went over my head at first:
+After a few minutes of testing how uStreamer played with my device, Maxim ran [`v4l2-ctl`](https://www.mankier.com/1/v4l2-ctl) and saw a line that fascinated him but totally went over my head:

 ```bash
 $ sudo v4l2-ctl --all